Developers ‘clearing wildlife habitats unofficially to win planning permission’

 “Exceeding what is strictly necessary for the various pre-planning surveys seems to me an intentional act of habitat destruction, to ensure there is no wildlife on site when it comes to a proper ecology survey.”

-Videos showed a badger entering a sett less than 2m from where the contractors had been using petrol hedge-trimmers to strim brambles, Ms Waters said.
+Videos showed a badger entering a sett less than two metres from where the contractors had been using petrol hedge-trimmers to strim brambles, the resident said.

-Other householders complained to Natural England, the government’s nature advisers, claiming they saw contractors clearing vegetation above a badger sett and less than 2 metres from another.
+Other householders complained to Natural England, the body that advises the government on nature-related matters, claiming to have seen contractors clearing vegetation above a badger sett and less than two metres from another.

 Had the developer already applied for planning permission, they would have been obliged to apply for a badger disturbance licence from Natural England.

+The Independent has asked the site landowner in Berkshire, the developer and the ecologists to comment on the above claims.

-It’s not uncommon for landowners to clear brownfield sites and without needing any consent, but these cases are rarely controversial because the land does not comprise wildlife habitats.
+It is not uncommon for landowners to clear brownfield sites without needing any consent, but these cases are rarely controversial because the land does not contain wildlife habitats.

 However, in October, a property developer was fined £150,000 for carrying out unauthorised work on land in Barrow.

-The council said mature hedgerows were ripped out and the work had a “serious impact on the environment”.
+The council said mature hedgerows had been ripped out and that the work had had a “serious impact on the environment”.

-While there is no suggestion that Mullberry or the following developers carried out offences to improve their chances of being granted planning permission, there have been several tree removal prosecutions in recent years.
+While there is no suggestion that Mulberry, or the individuals mentioned below, undertook such actions in order to improve their chances of being granted planning permission, there have been several tree removal prosecutions in recent years.

-In September, a property developer was ordered to pay more than £68,000 in fines and costs after cutting down 53 protected ancient oak trees in Horton Heath, Hampshire – before submitting a planning application to build holiday homes.
+In September, a property developer was ordered to pay more than £68,000 in fines and costs after they cut down 53 protected ancient oak trees in Horton Heath, Hampshire, prior to submitting a planning application to build holiday homes.

-Patrick Hutchinson, who was also ordered to pay nearly £1,000 in costs, said he mistook discussions between the council and his tree consultant as consent for the work.
+Patrick Hutchinson, who was also ordered to pay nearly £1,000 in costs, said he had mistakenly thought discussions between the council and his tree consultant amounted to consent for the work.

-The Independent has asked the Berkshire site landowner, the developer and the ecologists to comment on the claims.

-Tom Fyans, interim chief executive of CPRE, the countryside charity, said: “Cases like these highlight the need for stronger enforcement and more effective action against breaches of planning control.
+Tom Fyans, interim chief executive of CPRE (the Council for the Protection of Rural England), said: “Cases like these highlight the need for stronger enforcement and more effective action against breaches of planning control.

 “Wildlife is delicate and it cannot be easily or quickly replaced.
 Often local communities fight a losing battle to stop protected woodland from being felled.